jameshughes89/cs102/src/site/asn1.rst

 3. Write a setter method for the country's ``population``.
 This will be the only setter we need as the other fields do not typically change all too often for countries.

-4. Write an ``equals`` method to compare two (2) country objects.
-Simply check if all fields are the same --- for our purposes, if they are, then we'll say they are equal.

-5. Write a ``toString`` method that returns a string containing the country ``name``, ``continent``, ``population``, and ``area``, all seperated by commas and a space.
+4. Write a ``toString`` method that returns a string containing the country ``name``, ``continent``, ``population``, and ``area``, all seperated by commas and a space.
 See the below example

     ``"Canada, North America, 34207000, 9976140.00"``

-6. Write some simple testing code to ensure the object is working as you expect.
+5. Write some simple testing code to ensure the object is working as you expect.
 Try creating instances.
 Getting their fields, setting the population, etc. --- just test each method.
 This testing code is not to be submitted.

 Part 2 --- Country Catalogue